 Adobe, the Adobe logo, Acrobat, PostScript, and Reader are either trademarks or registered trademarks of Adobe Systems Incorporated in the United States and/or other countries.

 Oracle is a registered trademark of Oracle Corporation.

-UniX, X/Open, OSF/L, and Motif are registered trademarks of the Open Group.
-UNIX, X/Open, OSF/L, and Motif are registered trademarks of the Open Group.
-Citrix, ICA, Program Neighborhood, MetaFrame, WinFrame, VideoFrame, and MultiWin are trademarks or registered trademarks of Citrix Systems, Inc. HTML, XML, XHTML and W3C3 are trademarks or fedstered trademarks of W3C®, World Wide Web Consortium, Massachusetts Institute of Technology.
-Java is a registered trademark of Sun Microsystems, Inc.
+UNIX, X/Open, OSF/1, and Motif are registered trademarks of the Open Group.

+Citrix, ICA, Program Neighborhood, MetaFrame, WinFrame, VideoFrame, and MultiWin are trademarks or registered trademarks of Citrix Systems, Inc. HTML, XML, XHTML and W3C are trademarks or registered trademarks of W3C®, World Wide Web Consortium, Massachusetts Institute of Technology.
+Java is a registered trademark of Sun Mircosystems, Inc.

 JavaScript is a registered trademark of Sun Microsystems, Inc., used under license for technology invented and implemented by Netscape.

 SAP, R/3, SAP NetWeaver, Duet, PartnerEdge, ByDesign, SAP Business ByDesign, and other SAP products and services mentioned herein as well as their respective logos are trademarks or registered trademarks of SAP AG in Germany and other countries.